sygmaprotocol/sygma-relayer-deployment/README.md

 #### ECS

-In this repository, we have the folder `terraform/relayers`.
+In this repository, we have the folder `relayers`.
 In that folder run the following commands:
 ```
 terraform init
 terraform apply